jssc99/Tower_Defense_GP1/README.md

 Description
 -----------
-`Tower Defense c++` is a windows, top-down 2D tower defense game written in standard C++ using only GLFW and ImGui libraries.
+`Tower Defense c++` is a top-down 2D tower defense game written in standard C++ using only GLFW and ImGui libraries.
 `Tower Defense c++` has been tested on Windows 10 only.

 ### Petri